20 Things to Do in Hong Kong That Probably Aren’t in Your Guidebook

 Quick tips for traveling to Hong Kong

-For a full list of things you ought to know before your trip, head on over here for 11 Things You Should Know Before Visiting Hong Kong!
+For a full list of things you ought to know before your trip, head on over here for important things to know before visiting Hong Kong or read my guide on common Hong Kong travel mistakes to avoid!

 20 things to do in Hong Kong that are off the beaten track